aarthinandhakumar/SQL/README.md

 Open the SQL file in your SQL client.

-Copy the script from line 32-436 to your SQL client and run the script.
+Select the script from line 32-436 in your SQL client and click the Run button.
 You will be able to see the data in form of organized tables.

 3. Running Queries